f5devcentral/f5-agility-labs-xc/docs/class7/module3/task1.rst

 Task 1 – Enable F5XC API Discovery
 ===================================

-In this task, you will extend the existing application by adding new API endpoints using AI-assisted coding and then enable **API Discovery** through policy-as-code.
+In this task, you will extend the existing application by adding new API endpoints using AI-assisted coding and then enable **API Discovery** through **policy-as-code**.
 This demonstrates how application changes and security controls evolve *together* through CI/CD—without manual configuration in the security platform.

 You’ll see how an API specification becomes a required artifact and how F5 Distributed Cloud uses it to discover and protect APIs at runtime.